Q. What is a Public Insurance Adjuster?

 See Services Page

-of the insurance company and would no longer represent you
+insurance company and would no longer represent you exclusively and

 the company adjuster or even the agent you bought the policy from.